sslab-gatech/winnie/docs/walkthrough.md

 ### Step 4: Install Visual Studio & Required SDK Dependencies
 Visual Studio 2017 is required to build the Winnie and toy example executables.
-Their are few key SDK's that need to be installed in order to build Winnie and the toy example correctly.
+Their are a few key SDK's that need to be installed in order to build Winnie and the toy example correctly.

 #### For x64 systems, you need:
     * Workloads:
-        * Desktop Devolopment with C++
+        * Desktop Development with C++
     * Individual Components:
         * Windows Universal C Runtime
         * Windows 8.1 SDK